 You can find travel insurance for Morocco from local travel insurance companies in your country.
-You can also check online on travel insurance comparison sites, such as Visitors Coverage, which work as brokers for insurance companies.
+You can also check online on travel insurance comparison sites, such as Insubuy, which work as brokers for insurance companies.
 They allow you to compare different plans so that you can find one that is most suited to your needs.
 Moreover, reputable brokers are a good way of purchasing travel insurance because they usually only work with reputable companies.

 When choosing your Morocco travel insurance policy, keep these in mind:

 - Decide how much coverage you need.
 You probably have an idea of what you’ll be doing in Morocco, where you will stay, how long you’ll be there, how much the trip costs, etc. with that, you can decide how much coverage you need.
 E.g. if you will be doing any sports, make sure that you have coverage for sports-related injuries, if the trip is very expensive, make sure you have a good cancellation or disruption policy.
 If you are bringing a valuable item with you, you will need luggage coverage.